Criotech/sketch-app/README.md

 ## Running

-Clone this repo, and cd into it, Then to run client :
+Frontend Clone frontend repo, and cd into it, Then to run :

 ### `yarn install`
 ### `yarn run dev`

-Clone this repo, and cd into it, Then to run client :
+Backend: Clone backend repo, and cd into it, Then to run :

 ### `tsc`
 ### `nodemon start`